HK-0712/4507_manus_version/report/3_Design_Patterns.md

 12. QuitCommand - exit program

 **Invoker (EnsembleManager):**
-The EnsembleManager class act as invoker.
-It maintain two stacks:
+The EnsembleManager class acts as invoker.
+It maintains two stacks:
 - `history` stack - store executed commands for undo
 - `redoStack` - store undone commands for redo

 When user execute command, manager push it to history stack.
 When user undo, manager pop from history and push to redo stack.

 **Benefits in Our System:**
-- Each command is separate class, easy to understand and modify
+- Each command is a separate class, easy to understand and modify
 - New commands can be added easily without changing existing code
-- Undo/redo implementation become natural and simple
+- Undo/redo implementation becomes natural and simple
-- Main class is clean, it just create commands and execute them
+- Main class is clean, it just creates commands and executes them

 ### 3.1.4 Example: AddMusicianCommand
 ```java